Tjstretchalot/ignite-torchluent-example/README.md

 ## Running

-`python3 runner.py` to trian the model and then `python3 analyze.py` to
+`python3 runner.py` to train the model and then `python3 analyze.py` to
 generate the video and snapshots with pca3dvis.

 ## Contributions